 Each course stands alone as a unit of study and is not dependent upon prerequisite training.
 A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.
-Career and Life Development (AH100) is required for any residential students and is taken Monday through Thursday from 8:00am to 1:00pm or 5:30pm to 10:30pm.
-Medical related courses meet 20 hours per week.
+Career and Life Development (AH106) is required for all hybrid students and is taken online.
+All other courses will meet two times per week for 5 hours each for a total of 10 hours on campus and the remaining hours will be completed online.